Header image courtesy of lkunl (via Shutterstock)

 For the most part, the hike is gentle and well-maintained, but as always, be sure to wear proper footwear.
 Plan ahead and bring plenty of water, but if you do run out, there are shops at the Peak Galleria and water fountains at the Hatton Road Garden for you to refill your bottle.

 It’s the perfect shaded summer hike to get your exercise in while staying cool: The oft-overlooked Pat Sin Leng Nature Trail in the majestic Plover Cove Country Park, which ends with a visit to the beautiful Bride’s Pool Waterfall.

-With the summer heat beating down on us, we’re taking it easy on the Pat Sin Leng Nature Trail.
-It’s approximately five kilometres long and will take about two hours to complete—and that includes breaks.
+The Pat Sin Leng Nature Trail is approximately five kilometres long and will take about two hours to complete—and that includes breaks.
 There is no peak to summit; instead, the trail will take you along peaceful countryside all while offering up views of Plover Cove Reservoir, Tolo Harbour, and even Shenzhen.

 If the thought of strenuous exercise in these humid climes is totally off-putting and the shaded hikes above make you want to pass out in anticipation, then look no further than the Peak Circle.
 It’s really more of a shaded walk rather than a hike, but who’s keeping track?
 Start off at the Peak Tower and continue along the well-paved, flat, and—most importantly—shaded path.